 Cost: resource waste and slower execution.

-Cost: poor strategic choices and execution risk.
+Cost: poor strategic choices and increased execution risk.

-7 Weak Accountability and Transparency
+7.Weak Accountability and Transparency

-If ownership and measures are unclear, results are debated rather than delivered.
+When ownership and measures are unclear, results are debated rather than delivered.

 OKRs enable innovation by pairing ambitious objectives with flexible paths to results.

-Cost: missed opportunities and incrementalism.
+Cost: missed opportunities and incremental progress instead of meaningful breakthroughs.

-9 Eroded Reputation with Stakeholders
+9.Eroded Reputation with Stakeholders

-Missing unclear or shifting goals undermines credibility with customers, investors, and partners.
+Consistently missing unclear or shifting goals undermines credibility with customers, investors, and partners.

-Cost: lost investment, weaker loyalty, fragile partnerships.
+Cost: lost investment, weaker loyalty, and fragile partnerships.

-10 Compounding Costs: A Vicious Cycle
+10.Compounding Costs: A Vicious Cycle

 Why Frameworks Matter: Linking Goals to Strategy Execution